joucogi/karumi-code-test/README.md

 > It will be only necessary when html or css is changed in Vue components.

 #### Lints and fixes files
-Next command is for find and fix problems in TypeScript code.
+The following command is for find and fix problems in TypeScript code.
 ```
 yarn lint
 ```